SatishDivvi/Linux-Server-Configuration---Item-Catalog-App/README.md

 **Note:** _New Packages such as new kernel versions will not be installed by `apt-get upgrade` command and need to be installed by command `sudo apt-get dist-upgrade`.
 Below steps are for the same._

 5. `sudo apt-get update` - Update the version number of all software's installed.
+6. `sudo apt-get dist-upgrade`- Install all the packages which were not installed by `sudo apt-get upgrade command`.

 ### Enabling the Default Ubuntu Firewall (UFW)